aholstenson/ataraxia/packages/tcp/README.md

   .catch(...);
 ```

-Ataraixa will attempt to connect to peer and if it can't be connected to will
+Ataraxia will attempt to connect to the manually added peers and will attempt
-attempt to reconnect once every 60 seconds.
+to keep the connection available.